-Your consummate host and storyteller
+Your consummate host + storyteller

 From the moment guests book their stay through the time they return home, Archer steps up as the host with the most.
 Communication is key to making the guest feel at home and well cared for, so a direct line of contact is established and maintained.
 Do guests need anything in advance of their arrival or throughout the stay?
 How about for the departure day?
 Archer and his staff are at the ready to ensure the complete delight of all guests.

-For those traveling with children, Archer has a treasure chest chock-full of retro toys, such as Slinky and Etch A Sketch, plus toys linked to the region.
+For those traveling with children, Archer’s treasure chest is chock-full of retro toys, such as Slinky and Etch A Sketch, plus toys linked to the region.
 Because Archer New York’s home is in the Garment District, one of the gifts is Alexander McQueen Fashions: Re-created in Paper Dolls, complete with three dolls and more than 30 costumes.
 Austin’s treasure chest includes a Texas Ranger souvenir badge and Batty the Bat, a TY Beanie Babies plush that’s a sweet nod to the city’s bats of Congress Avenue Bridge.
 Kids can choose a toy from each hotel’s chest — an unexpected take-home memento that pleases kiddos and parents alike.

-Archer has created a custom deck of playing cards on which he shares tips of courtesy he has received from mentors the world over.
+Archer’s created a custom deck of playing cards on which he shares tips of courtesy he’s received from mentors the world over.
 It’s one small way of passing along information using a game that connects people — and hopefully gets them away from their digital lives — for a few moments.
 That time spent playing cards and reading about the art of shaking hands, the benefit of saying “I’m sorry” and how to say “Hello” in different languages not only helps the players be their best selves, it also gives rise to an abundance of conversation starters.
 Take a new deck home with you or as a souvenir for $10; it’s available in the lobby.

-Sweets and treats
+Sweets + treats